lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

 - $C_{out}$ - N/A (not doing full addition; carry-out is irrelevant)
 - $Q$ - $0$ ($0 * 1 = 0$)

-Quiz question - What are all the input/output values required to perform the operation NOT 1?
+What are all the input/output values required to perform the operation NOT 1?
  - $F_0$, $F_1$ - 10 (enables NOT gate)
  - $EN_A$ - $0$ (we aren’t inputting $A$)
  - $A$ - N/A (using the NOT gate only uses the $B$ input)